How Long Does Lipo Take? A Complete Guide to Liposuction Timing

 Is there a limit to how much fat can be safely removed?

-Yes, for safety reasons, I typically limit fat removal to approximately 5 liters (about 11 pounds) in a single session.
+Yes, for safety reasons, I typically limit fat removal to approximately 5 liters (about 11 pounds) per session.
 This limit exists because larger volume removals can increase risks of fluid imbalance, blood loss, and other complications.
-When patients need more extensive contouring, I may recommend staging the procedure across multiple sessions to maintain the highest safety standards.
+When patients need more extensive contouring, I may recommend staging the procedure across a few sessions to maintain the highest safety standards.

 About Dr. Tim Neavin